 CED’s decentralized structure puts the power in our local managers’ hands.
 They know their markets best, so they make their own business decisions: "Your way, your vision."

-We started with two locations in 1957, and have grown to nearly 600 — averaging more than 10 new locations for each of the past 55 years.
+We started with two locations in 1957, and have grown to over 600 — averaging more than 10 new locations for each of the past 55 years.
 Our opportunities are literally all around you.

 CED’s unique profit-sharing model allows you to see the results — and rewards — of your hard work.
 A percentage of the profits your vision facilitates at your location comes back directly to you and your team — unaffected by whatever happens at another location.
 There’s no ceiling at CED.